klaudia102/ewakuacja1942/README.md

-# React-Portfolio
+# ewakuowani1942

 ## Description

-This webside was created as a source of information regarding  Polish soldiers evacuted from Sovier Russia in 1942.
-Also it include brief history of Polish Armed Forces in USSR and its units.
+This website was created as a source of information regarding  Polish soldiers evacuated from Soviet Russia in 1942.
+Also, it includes a brief history of the Polish Armed Forces in the USSR and its units.

 ## Installation